Yamunasri1810/CODSOFT_task5/README.md

 Predicting whether the Transaction is fraudless or fraud transaction.

 Step 2: Data Collection
-Collect the , and reading the data using the panda library.
+Collect the credit card dataset, and reading the data using the panda library.

 Step 3: Data Exploration and Cleaning
 Exploring the data to understand its structure, summary statistics, and identify missing values.